NeloySaha/Quizzical/README.md

 4. **Explore Online:** Don't want to set up locally?
 No worries!
 Check out the live version of the website [here](https://quizzical-kappa-navy.vercel.app/).

-## Contribute 🤝

-We're open to contributions!
-If you're passionate about quizzes, code, or both, feel free to contribute to the project.
-Whether you want to suggest new features, report issues, or enhance the user experience, your input is highly valued.

-To contribute:

-1. Fork the repository.
-2. Create a new branch for your contribution.
-3. Make your changes and improvements.
-4. Test thoroughly.
-5. Open a pull request, explaining your changes and their benefits.

 \_Note: This project was developed as part of a React course challenge on Scrimba by **Bob Ziroll.**